Tree Leaves Calculator

-Autumn is one of the four temperate seasons which starts in September on the Northern Hemisphere and in March on the Southern Hemisphere.
+Autumn is one of the four temperate seasons, starting in September in the Northern Hemisphere and March in the Southern Hemisphere.
 This is a time when the world changes its color.
 Green forests and trees in park alleys become yellow, orange, brown, red, and even purple.
 Thousands of autumn leaves start falling and cover the ground.
-We want to keep our yards clean and neat, so we bring out rakes and form large piles of the leaves.
+We want to keep our yards clean and neat, so we bring out rakes and form large piles of leaves.
 How many leaves are in such a pile?
-How many bags do you need to pick up all leaves?
-With our tree leaves calculator, you can find the answers to those problems!
+How many bags do you need to pick up all the leaves?
+With our tree leaves calculator, you can find the answers to these problems!

 Have you ever wondered why there are such visible changes in nature at the end of the year?
-In fact, autumn phenomena aren't as complicated from the scientific point of view as you would think.
+In fact, the autumn phenomenon isn't as complicated from a scientific point of view as you would think.
 Leaves are the primary source of energy for trees during most of the year.
 However, to survive the winter, trees must get rid of the leaves in autumn.
 Energy is produced from sunlight by an organic chemical compound present in the leaf - chlorophyll.
 Also, chlorophyll is responsible for the green color of almost every plant.
-Without this substance, leaves would have their "true" color, e.g. orange, red, or yellow.
-Read the following article if you want to learn more about the scientific description of autumn.
+Without this substance, leaves would have their "true" color, e.g., orange, red, or yellow.
+Read the following article to learn more about the scientific description of autumn.

 How many leaves are on a tree?

 If you want to count how many leaves are on a tree, you can try to do it one by one.
-However, we are warning you that it can be as tricky as counting stars on the night sky - or even harder.
+However, we warn you that it can be as tricky as counting stars in the night sky - or even more complex.
 And it will be for sure time-consuming.
 Instead, you can use our tree leaves calculator and make a rough estimation of the number of leaves in just 5 simple steps:

 area density = no. leaves on plate / area of plate

 - Measure the average diameter of the projection of the tree's crown on the ground.
 To do this, locate the outer edge of leaves on one side of the tree and stand beneath it.
 Then find a similar location on the opposite side of the tree and measure the distance between these two points.
 This is the diameter of the projection of the tree's crown on the ground that you should enter into our tree leaves calculator.
 We are well aware that tree crowns aren't perfectly symmetrical.
-Some trees are dome-shaped, some are tall and narrow, and some have branches pointing only in few specific directions.
+Some trees are dome-shaped, some are tall and narrow, and some have branches pointing only in a few specific directions.
 However, you should always be able to find a distance that seems typical.
-If you want, you can refine this approximation by making a few measurements with different end points and taking an average value.
-With this diameter, you have determined the area beneath the tree's crown (the area of a circle) and therefore the number of leaves required to cover it entirely with a single layer.
+If you want, you can refine this approximation by making a few measurements with different endpoints and taking an average value - you can use the average calculator to write down the results and analyze them immediately.
+With this diameter, you have determined the area beneath the tree's crown (the area of a circle) and, therefore, the number of leaves required to cover it entirely with a single layer.
 This is provided by the formula:

 - Choose the species of a tree you have examined.
-So far we have estimated the number of leaves that covers only one layer.
-To get a qualitative knowledge of how many leaves actually overlap each other in the tree's crown, we can use a quantity called the Leaf Area Index (LAI).
-It is defined as the total area of all leaves relative to the ground surface within a given area.
+So far, we have estimated the number of leaves that covers only one layer.
+To get qualitative knowledge of how many leaves actually overlap each other in the tree's crown, we can use a quantity called the Leaf Area Index (LAI).
+It is the total area of all leaves relative to the ground surface within a given area.
 This parameter has been the subject of many ecological research projects (a huge global database with different plants around the world can be found on the ).
 The typical value of LAI of deciduous trees is about 4-8 (we have taken the average LAI = 4.7 from the database).
-In this leaves calculator, you can also switch between ten most common deciduous trees in the USA, or you can enter the LAI manually in the advanced mode.
+In this leaves calculator, you can switch between the ten most common deciduous trees in the USA, or you can manually enter the LAI in advanced mode.
 To sum up, the total number of leaves that grows on the tree is expressed by the following equation: